 Ductwork is tricky.
 For starters, you’ve got to design and install it properly.
 Then you have to seal it to avoid leakage.
 After a few years, you might even have to clean it to improve indoor air quality.

 Sheesh.
 All that work just to blow some air around.

-But did you know that many of the highest performing heaters and air conditioners on the market don’t use ducts at all?
+But did you know that many of the highest-performing heaters and air conditioners on the market don’t use ducts at all?
 Seriously.
-These really exist.
+These exist.

 They’re called ductless mini-split heat pumps, and they’re awesome!
 Also known simply as “mini-splits,” these units consist of a small outdoor unit and an even smaller indoor unit (or units) mounted inside the space you’re heating or cooling.
 We like them because: